Looking for a mileage log template for Excel? We have you covered. Download this free Excel mileage log to manually keep track of your miles.

 You can use the following log as documentation for your mileage deduction.

-The IRS lets you deduct 54.5 cents per business mile.
+For 2020, the IRS lets you deduct 57.5 cents per business mile.
 This template will calculate the value of your business trips based on this figure.

 When tax time rolls around, you can use this mileage template to determine your deduction on your Schedule C tax form.